Happy Days (Holidays) are Here Again!

 Get more rest.
 Sleep is the number one way your body recovers from stress.
 And, stress builds when you’re tired.
 Even though there are plenty of things to keep you up late, you can make it a habit to get to bed early on the nights when you don’t have holiday parties to attend.
 The ancient Ayurvedic recommendation for deeper, more restful sleep is to get to bed between 10 – 10:30 pm -that’s when your sleep is best supported by nature.
 Early to bed and early to rise!
 Meditation even for a few minutes during your day also gives you very deep rest, and will improve your sleeping patterns!
 Meditation also instantly reduces stress.

-Get out and enjoy nature’s gifts.
+Get outside and enjoy nature’s bounty.
 We’re so busy we often don’t give ourselves the time to look up at the sky, experience the warmth of the sun on our skin, or deeply breathe the crisp air.
 Getting outside of buildings and cars and taking some time in nature is an essential source of stress relief.
 Let yourself be nourished by the silence, the perfection, and the stillness of nature.
 Studies show that being in nature can help lessen the effects of stress on the nervous system, reduce attention deficits, decrease aggression, and enhance one’s spiritual well-being.

 Give yourself a deep breath.
 Stop the stress response by taking some slow, long, deep breaths through your nose.
 When you’re busy reacting to stress, you tend to be unaware of your body and its needs.
 You can also be distracted from the choices available to you.
 Not only does breathing deeply bring your focus to the present moment, it also sends a signal to your mind and body that it’s time to relax.
 And as you relax, you become more aware of your body.
 With awareness, you unclench your jaw, relax your face, breathe into your belly, and drop your shoulders away from your ears.
 Give yourself a breath and a break anywhere and anytime.
 Breathe in slowly, deeply, and let it out, slowly, fully.
 Don’t hold your breath, let it flow for a minute or two.